 Resources and funding: i) Leverage existing funding; ii) Leverage existing NSF workshop grant; iii) ESA; iv) Others.

-Goal 3: Long-term commitment [in|to|for] Arctic Observing.
+Goal 3: Ensuring sustainability of Arctic Observing.

-Goals 1 and 2 can only be achieved if the need for improved coordinated Arctic Observation and sharing of data and resources, as well as need for additional resources are understood and accepted by all relevant stakeholders.
+Goals 1 and 2 can only be successful if the need for improved coordinated Arctic Observation and sharing of data and resources, as well as need for additional resources are understood, accepted and supported by all relevant stakeholders over the long term.
+Several steps are needed to achieve sustained Arctic observing, which should be realized through Objectives 3.1 to 3.3.

-Objective 3.1: Engagement strategy for actively lobbying international science policies of funding agencies and national observation strategy
+Objective 3.1: Develop a strategy for long-term financial commitment in Arctic observations

 Description: